 These are two different VPN protocols that have become somewhat obsolete.
 Both are relatively unsecure (compared to OpenVPN and IKEv2/IPsec, NordVPN’s protocols of choice) but had their own narrow, specific use cases.
 Because of their weak encryption, they could be supported by devices with insufficient computing power to support more powerful VPN protocols (like routers).

 Unfortunately, you won’t be able to connect using these protocols after December 1st.
 However, there are alternatives.
-If your router supports IKEv2/IPsec or OpenVPN, then simply configure a connection using these protocols.
+If your router supports OpenVPN, then simply configure a connection using this protocol instead.

 You can also buy a router through our partners at flashrouters.com.
 They sell powerful routers pre-configured for use with NordVPN.